This post may contain affiliate links; see site footer for more details.

 - Chichen Itza tour – 2.5 hours away on the Yucatan Peninsula.
 This was the main excursion that we all did on our last full day – and it was a full. day.
 Chichen Itza is the largest site of Mayan ruins and one of the new 7 Wonders of the World, so I’d definitely recommend seeing that at some point in your life – it’s worth the bucket list!
 Our tour guide was the *cutest* little old Mayan man with the biggest wealth of knowledge + passion for his culture, so it was dual parts educational and enlightening.

-- Tulum – 45 minutes away, food for if you’re not feeling the drive to Chichen Itza, just want half a day, and/or aren’t the biggest fan of history or archaeological things.
+- Tulum – 45 minutes away, food for thought if you’re not feeling the drive to Chichen Itza, just want half a day, and/or aren’t the biggest fan of history or archaeological things.
 Tulum is also Mayan ruins!
 Tip: Bring a swimsuit – it’s on the coastline, and there’s a *gorgeous* natural beach area to go down to and swim!

 - Isla Mujeres – Did on our honeymoon, where we went out on a cataraman, snorkeled in the reefs, and swam with dolphins.
 Absolutely amazing.
 Our day here included free time on the island, as well, which was an awesome experience.
 The streets are lined with vendors and shops, but beware – it’s not all the most authentic.
 PLUS, you risk getting majorly upcharged for things, and/or being lured into a storefront with promises of tequila shots inside…no bueno.
 Ha!
 Tip: If you can speak Spanish, negotiate everything in Spanish!
 The second I started speaking Spanish to everyone I was taken more seriously, and I was able to hardcore negotiate prices.
 Bonus tip: Don’t take free tequila. from anyone.